 - books that use humour and have a sense of fun – for example, a character who uses a funny word, or who is silly or even ‘naughty’

-- books relating to particular interests – for example, books about dinosaurs, fairies, football or animals.
-Some preschoolers are very interested in non-fiction books, including books about the stars, the ocean, inventions, food and travels around the world.
+- books relating to particular interests – for example, books about dinosaurs, fairies, sport, animals, stars, the ocean, inventions, food and travels around the world.

-Here are some books for you and your preschooler to explore.
+Here are books for you and your child to explore.
 Many of these books have the rhymes, rhythms and repetition that preschoolers love.

 - An Australian 1, 2, 3 of animals by Bronwyn Bancroft